 The filmmaking team of Sandy and Yasu Osawa is available on a selected basis to provide production services to a limited number of clients.
 All production work should involve some work important to American Indians and/or have some relevance to the environment or social justice issues.
 Cultural diversity and issues pertaining to artists are also of strong interest.
 An organization or person working to benefit humanity in any way is also a good prospective client.

 Past clients have included the Mille Lacs Tribe for an EPA video, the Pacific Science Center in Seattle for two videos on Willie Seaweed, and the making of a Bentwood Box, to name a few.
 Current clients include The Evergreen State College and the Miami Tribe.
-Currently, Yasu Osawa uses a Sony Digital DVCAM for shooting.
-He has over 30 years of experience shooting in a wide variety of circumstances and is gearing up to work in High Definition as soon as possible.
+Currently, Yasu Osawa uses a Sony PMW EX3, crane, and Steadicam Pilot for shooting.
+He has over 30 years of experience shooting in a wide variety of circumstances.
 He is also adept at computer editing and utilizes a variety of software.
 He handles all graphic art, titling and still photography needs as well as sound.

 Sandy Osawa is a member of the Writers Guild of America and handles producing, directing, writing and narration work.
 Occasionally, one or the other can provide just shooting or scriptwriting to clients seeking additional assistance.